Erb’s Palsy, One of the Most Common Birth Injuries in West Virginia

 There are several types of birth injuries that have potentially life-changing consequences for children and their families.
 Some of these injuries may respond to treatment or surgery and resolve themselves over a length of time.
 However, there are others that may result in permanent disability or disfigurement causing much heartbreak and emotional trauma for new parents and family members of the affected children.
 Erb’s palsy, also commonly known as a brachial plexus injury, is a birth injury that tends to occur following difficult births.

 It is important to note that a majority of factors that lead to brachial plexus injury and Erb’s palsy are preventable with diligent monitoring of mother and child before and during labor and delivery.
 It is the responsibility of the doctor and the medical team to carefully anticipate and evaluate these risk factors associated with the mother and the baby and do what is necessary to prevent any birth trauma.
-If your child has developed Erb’s palsy as the result of a birth injury, our experienced West Virginia Erb’s palsy lawyers can help you closely examine your legal rights and options.
+If your child has developed Erb’s palsy as the result of a birth injury, our experienced West Virginia Erb’s palsy birth injury lawyers can help you closely examine your legal rights and options.

 What is Erb’s Palsy?

 Erb’s palsy is a condition that stems from an injury to the nerves of the brachial plexus or the upper arms during labor and delivery, specifically when the infant’s neck is stretched to the side during a difficult birth.

 Erb’s palsy is said to affect one in every 1,000 babies.
 The brachial plexus is a network of nerves in the neck area that gives rise to the nerves of the arm.
 The nerves of the brachial plexus provide movement and feeling to the shoulder, arm, hand, and fingers.
 The word “palsy” refers to weakness.